Gerald Holderby - The Tribune

 Gerald Holderby

-Gerald Robert Holderby, 69, of Proctorville, died on Tuesday, July 20, 2021, at Cabell Huntington Hospital, Huntington, West Virginia.
+Gerald Gary Bob Holderby, 69, of Proctorville, died on Tuesday, July 20, 2021, surrounded by his family at Cabell Huntington Hospital, Huntington, West Virginia.

 Condolences may be expressed to the family at ehallfuneralhome.com.